 The Texas A&M AgriLife Extension employs agricultural agents in each county throughout Texas, who serve as an expert or teacher on the topic of agriculture.
 Agents can provide valuable information on preparation and recovery from flood events specific to agricultural entities.
 The Guadalupe FPR has a significant agricultural footprint making working closely with agricultural extension agents crucial to prevent losses.

 Municipalities and counties are generally responsible for local response, recovery, and preparedness for flood disasters within their jurisdictions.
 Emergency management operations will need the support of many of the departments within the jurisdictions including, but not limited to emergency responders, public works officials, road and maintenance crews, and city officials.
 Typical response activities for cities include the work of emergency responders to perform rescues during events.
 Public Works departments manage utilities including operating back-up generators for water and sewer plants.
 Road and maintenance crews monitor road conditions and close roadways to prevent vehicles from entering high water.
 City officials also update their citizens through social media posts and public alerts before, during and after events.
 During flood events, counties will provide the public with critical information, close flooded roadways, perform high water rescues, and coordinate emergency operations.
-In the aftermath of a flood event, cities and counties coordinate to provide recovery services for residents including but not limited to debris clean up, providing vital resources such as fresh water, medical care, and shelter, issuing permits for the repair of flooded properties, and local infrastructure repair or improvements to mitigate future risk.
-Cities and counties can provide long-term resiliency through the successful implementation of mitigation projects to reduce the impact of future floods.

 Council of Governments, regional councils or commissions are voluntary associations that represent member local governments codified pursuant to the Texas Local Government Code, Chapter 391.
 There are 24 regional councils in Texas that represent all 254 counties.
 The following COGs represent the Guadalupe FPG area: Alamo Area, Capital Area, Coastal Bend, Golden Crescent and the Middle Rio Grande.
 The COGs are focused on providing community services, cooperative planning, coordination, and technical assistance on a regional scale.
 COGs can serve as a resource for flood data, flood planning, and flood management.
 In addition, COGs are an eligible entity to apply as the designated grantee regarding federal and state funds.
-When recovering from a flood event, COGs can serve as a valuable resource by providing information, services, and toolkits for residents.
-COGs facilitate recovery through public engagement and community outreach, the planning of and implementation of regional infrastructure projects, and the development of plans to aid in recovery and resilience.